yankay/llm-d-modelservice/examples/README.md

 1. `vllm-sim` in Kind

     Make sure there is a gateway (Kgteway or Istio) deployed in the cluster named `llm-d-inference-gateway` or change values file accordingly.
 Follow [these instructions](https://gateway-api-inference-extension.sigs.k8s.io/guides/#__tabbed_3_2) on how to set up a gateway.
+Once done, update `routing.parentRefs[*].name` in the values file to use the name for the Gateway in the cluster.

     Dry run: